-The first question you may be asking is, what is register in writing?
+The first question you may be asking is, what is register in English?

 For instance, high formal would be the level of language used to address the Queen, while formal would be used to speak or write to your boss.

 Neutral is the level used in report writing or business presentations.

 Informal is used when you speak to or write emails to friends.